luciangreen/luciancicd/README.md

 * To correct failures, it's important to run Lucian CI/CD on algorithms all at once or one predicate at a time with dependencies, and then perform necessary changes and run it again.

+* Lucian CI/CD is a necessary way to refactor, debug and point to debugging.
+Lucian CI/CD builds the algorithm with only parts supported by the tests.
+This method requires checking the code before is as complete as possible, the tests, the code afterwards and the algorithm's result.

 * In the folder `GitHub2` (specified in `settings.pl`, not to be confused with `GitHub` or the folder's name housing your GitHub repositories), store your repositories, e.g. `b`.
 These folders contain Prolog (`*.pl`) and other files.

 * Learn Prolog with <a href="https://lucianpedia.fandom.com/wiki/Prolog_Primer_with_family.pl">family.pl</a> and search for Prolog tutorials.
 Examine the examples in <a href="https://github.com/luciangreen/luciancicd/blob/main/luciancicdverify.pl">luciancicdverify.pl</a> and write examples to help test and debug algorithms.
 The following instructions will guide you to use Lucian CI/CD more easily.